Skip to content

 Instead of Going to Night Markets, Try a Typical Taiwanese Breakfast!

 To name the most representative thing in Taiwan, it must be food.
-The variety of culture in Taiwan makes our delicacy more astonishing.
-Most people would recommend night market food to travelers.
-However, that’s not what Taiwanese eat every day.
+The variety of cultures in Taiwan makes our delicacies more astonishing.
+Most people would recommend night market food to travellers.
+However, that’s not what the Taiwanese eat every day.
 There are tons of choices on the menu.

-Here are some commonly recommended options that you should take a try.
+Here are some commonly recommended options that you should give a try.

-• Chinese Omelette: a dish made from beaten eggs fried with oil in a frying pan and usually folded around fillings such as cheese, ham, hash brown, etc.
+• Chinese Omelette: a dish made from beaten eggs fried with oil in a frying pan and usually folded around fillings such as cheese, ham, hash browns, etc.

-• Radish Cake: made of rice flour and turnips and usually cut into slices.
-After it is pan-fried and will be crispy outside yet tender, almost melting in the mouth inside.
+• Radish Cake is made of rice flour and turnips and is usually cut into slices.
+After pan-frying, it will be crispy outside yet tender inside, almost melting in your mouth.

-• Taiwanese rice balls: They are made from rice and usually come with fried breadstick, pickled radish, pickled mustard greens, and braised eggs.
+• Taiwanese rice balls: They are made from rice and usually come with fried breadsticks, pickled radish, pickled mustard greens, and braised eggs.

-There is an old saying that breakfast is the best start of a day.
-With a sumptuous breakfast, your trip to Taiwan will have a very good start.
+There is an old saying that breakfast is the best way to start.
+With a sumptuous breakfast, your trip to Taiwan will have a great start.

 Taiwan